SimVascular/svZeroDSolver/docs/pages/add_block.md

   * In this case, the block has 3 contributions to `F`, 2 contributions to `E`, and 2 constributions to `dC_dy`.
 So the class will have a member `TripletsContributions num_triplets{3, 2, 2}`.

+# 4. Implement the matrix equations for the block.

 * Implement the `update_constant`, `update_time` and `update_solution` functions.

   * All matrix elements that are constant are specified in `update_constant(SparseSystem &system, std::vector<double> &parameters)`.